You're not stuck because

 Three Months: Recognition

-You catch yourself in the mirror and don’t look away.
+More often, you catch yourself in the mirror and don’t look away.
 The version of you you were trying to get back to is gone.
-The version you’re building is closer.
+The man you’re building is closer.

 180